aidatorajiro/my-proton-tools/README.md

 You can change proton version by specifying `--proton` and `--runtime` simultaneously.
 Also, if you use multiple proton versions / runtime versions / runtime entrypoint executables, please dump different dumpenv files, and change `-s` and `-e` accordingly.

+You can use any kind of Proton build (such as `proton-ge-custom`) by specifying arguments like `--prefix ../../../../../.steam/root/compatibilitytools.d/GE-Proton9-26`.
+Just remember to set the Proton version via Steam settings and follow all the instructions above, creating separate `dumpenvs_*` files.